abhi-1203/VDHRM_SystemCode/README.md

 Steps to Install the Android Application:

 1. Download Android Studio
-2. Download or clone the Android App from the repository- (https://github.com/abhi-1203/VDHRM)
+2. Download or clone the Android App from the repository- (https://github.com/abhi-1203/VDHRM) or download the VDHRM-master.zip file
 3. Build the App.
 4. After build is complete, Go to the project folder, open ReportTask.java file and replace the “aws-secret-key” with your AWS SECRET KEY, and “aws-access-key with your AWS ACCESS KEY.